oussema-dev/Nacob_walking_surface_classification/README.md

 # Walking surface classification

-## Code support to a study using the Nacob dataset
+## Code support to a study using the Nacob dataset.
+More details are available on the published [paper](https://doi.org/10.1038/s41597-024-03683-5)

 ## Pre-requisites